Exploring The 10+ Best Beaches On Naxos Island, Greece

 WHERE TO FIND THE BEST BEACHES ON NAXOS

 The south-west of the island is home to the best slices of sand in Greece.
-Big call, but the bright white sand and turquoise water of Prokopios, Plaka, Mikri Vigla, Hawaii Beach and Glifada are astoundingly beautiful.
+Big call, but the bright white sand and turquoise water of Prokopios, Plaka, Mikri Vigla, Hawaii Beach and Glyfada are astoundingly beautiful.

-Of those, only the southern end of Agios Prokopios, and the northern end of Plaka beach are developed, with beach bars and tavernas dotting the shoreline.
+Of those, only the southern end of Agios Prokopios, and the northern end of Plaka beach are developed with beach bars and tavernas, which means you’ll have an excellent, relaxed experience at just about every one of the best south-eastern beaches.

 …